Our Lady of Guadalupe travels across Canada and finds a home in Edmonton Archdiocese

 “When I was a young mom, [I reached a point] where I was feeling exhausted and depleted and overwhelmed.
 And I wasn’t coping that well,” she said.

-Christine’s mother sent her on a weeklong pilgrimage to Medjugorje in Bosnia and Herzegovina, a revered site of Marian apparitions since 1981.
+Christine’s mother sent her on a weeklong pilgrimage to Medjugorje in Bosnia and Herzegovina, a revered site of alleged Marian apparitions since 1981.
 That pilgrimage changed Christine’s life.
 “It was a week of intense joy.
 Just incredible, intense joy.”

 Father Ray Guimond, who has been a spiritual father and co-organizer with Christine on many Marian pilgrimages.
 Pictured here during a 2014 pilgrimage to Mexico City.